vigneshgit12/AI-Based-Movie-Recommendation-System/README.md

 # 🎬 AI-Based-Movie-Recommendation-System
-A brief one-sentence description of your project.
-For example: "A machine learning project that suggests movies to users based on their preferences and viewing history."
-Movie Recommendation System

 This project builds a **content-based movie recommender system** using cosine similarity on user ratings data.
 It suggests movies similar to a given movie based on what other users have rated similarly.